kat-kel/archive-html/README.md

 |--|--|--|--|--|
 |tcbeehb0040dumd|medialab.sciencespo.fr/activites/epo|medialab.sciencespo.fr|8b058b21fea0cd4d36368998dc1b18a5|2022-11-18 14:53:44.844199|

-2. Second, inside an archive whose path the user provides from the Command Line, the program `archive-html` produces sub-directories for each URL succesfully scraped and archived.
+2. Second, the program produces sub-directories for each URL succesfully scraped and archived.
+For example, if the user gave the option `--archive ./archive/` in the command, line, the HTML of the URL https://medialab.sciencespo.fr/activites/epo/ would be stored in the directory `./archive/8b058b21fea0cd4d36368998dc1b18a5/`
-    - example: `archive/8b058b21fea0cd4d36368998dc1b18a5/8b058b21fea0cd4d36368998dc1b18a5.html`

 ### *wish-list*:
 3. *We would like to also resolve URLs discovered in the scraped HTML and save them to a CSV in the archived URL's sub-directory.*